joeitu/thesis_report/src/21__easy_token.md

 To prove that the user is the owner of the claimed external WebID, SCS asks to add a verification token to the user's WebID document.
 By proving that they have modification rights to the WebID document, they prove that the document belongs to them.

-When creating a Pod with an external WebID, SCS will return a `400 - BadRequestHttpError` asking the user to add a given verification token, see figure \ref{token-error}
+When creating a Pod with an external WebID, SCS will return a `400 - BadRequestHttpError` asking the user to add a given verification token, see figure \ref{token-error} .
+The error message is the following:

+ > Error: Verification token not found.
+Please add the RDF triple `<https://cacao.solidcommunity.net/profile/card#me>` `<http://www.w3.org/ns/solid/terms#oidcIssuerRegistrationToken>` `"276c3e90-1af4-437d-b46f-a5240933ce99".` to the WebID document at https://cacao.solidcommunity.net/profile/card to prove it belongs to you.
+You can remove this triple again after validation.

+As we can see, the error message refers to technical terms that are probably unfamiliar to newcomers.

 ![The error message showed by SCS highlighted in red.
 SCS does not give the user further help on how to achieve that task. \label{token-error} ](./assets/token.png){width=60%}